Updated: Jan 7

 The mission field is no longer across the ocean, it is right here and it is right now.

-God stopped Paul on the road to persecution because he loved him.
+God stopped Paul on the road of persecution because he loved him.

 He turned a radical extremist opposed to God and his people into one of the most influential men in history.